najanijohnson/CystFinder/README.md

 2. Run the desired script or macro as outlined above.
 3. Check the output directory for the processed images and results.

-**Note:** ImageJ needs to be installed to run these Macros don't use the browser options.
-Also, another reminder that the output directory will be created within the location where you have the repository downloaded.
+**Note:** You must have the Desktop version of ImageJ installed to run the macros.
+Do not use the browser version.
+Also, reminder that the output directory will be created within the location where you have the repository downloaded.